ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Layout/Index.rst

     :type: boolean
     :Default: true

-    If set to `true`, Klaro will render the texts given in the `consentModal.description` and `consentNotice.description` translations as HTML.
-This enables you to e.g. add custom links or interactive content.
-If you want to be able to output HTML tags via fluid-enriched labels (see "Content" → "Translations"), this option must be enabled.
+    If set to `true`, Klaro renders the texts given in the `consentModal.description` and `consentNotice.description` translations as
+    HTML.
+This enables custom links or interactive content.
+If you output HTML through Fluid-enriched labels, this option must be enabled.

+    Only enable HTML output for trusted labels and templates.

 Embedded
 --------